maheksolanki/Movie-Ticket-Booking-App/client/frontEnd.md

 - UserButton.Action contains props like label ,label icon , onclick for where to redirect after clicking.

-10. next we create the Hero section this component is mount inside the Home component.
+10. next we create the HeroSection this component is mount inside the Home component.

+11. we use useNavigate Hook of router for moving one page to other page.

+12. next create the FeaturedSection component this is for show movie cards

+13. In this backgrand has gradient colors and that use multiple time so that we create separate component for that it's name is BlurCircle.

+14.